greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.html.md

 ## <a id="topic_xkt_vjy_4bb"></a>About gpfdist and External Tables

-The `gpfdist` file server utility is located in the `$GPHOME/bin` directory on your Greenplum Database master host and on each segment host.
+The `gpfdist` file server utility is located in the `$GPHOME/bin` directory on your Greenplum Database coordinator host and on each segment host.
 When you start a `gpfdist` instance you specify a listen port and the path to a directory containing files to read or where files are to be written.
 For example, this command runs `gpfdist` in the background, listening on port 8801, and serving files in the `/home/gpadmin/external_files` directory:

 ```
 $ gpfdist -p 8801 -d /home/gpadmin/external_files &